openequella/openequella.github.io/guides/RestAPIGuide.md

 * ADMINISTER_OAUTH_TOKENS.

 The configuration of your client depends on which OAuth flow you intend to use.
-EQUELLA supports three OAuth flows:
+openEQUELLA supports three OAuth flows:
 1. Authorization Code Grant (<http://tools.ietf.org/html/rfc6749#section-4.1>)
 2. Implicit Grant (<http://tools.ietf.org/html/rfc6749#section-4.2>)
 3. Client Credentials Grant (<http://tools.ietf.org/html/rfc6749#section-4.4>)

 ### OAuth Client Configuration

-All registered OAuth Clients need a Name (for use within EQUELLA only), Client ID and, a Client Secret.
+All registered OAuth Clients need a Name (for use within openEQUELLA only), Client ID and, a Client Secret.
 Further configuration options depend upon the flow you wish to use.

 #### Accessing OAuth settings